AdobeDocs/photoshop-api-docs/README.md

 This section will demonstrate how to make a 'customized workflow' by chaining different APIs.

 ### Example 3: (Generate ImageCutOut result as Photoshop path)
-This workflow is ONLY for users who'd like to generate cutout result as Photoshop path instead of regular mask or cutout in above example 1([link](https://github.com/AdobeDocs/photoshop-api-docs#example-1-initiate-a-job-to-create-an-image-cutout)) and example 2([link](https://github.com/AdobeDocs/photoshop-api-docs#example-2-initiate-a-job-to-create-an-image-mask)).
+This workflow is ONLY for users who'd like to generate cutout result as Photoshop path instead of regular mask or cutout in above [example 1](https://github.com/AdobeDocs/photoshop-api-docs#example-1-initiate-a-job-to-create-an-image-cutout) and [example 2](https://github.com/AdobeDocs/photoshop-api-docs#example-2-initiate-a-job-to-create-an-image-mask).
 You will need to chain API calls to ImageCutOut service and Photoshop Service to achieve this goal.

 #### Sample Input/Output
 Sample input from [here](assets/ic_customized_workflow/input.jpg).